Artist Statement

 Residencies/Awards and Honors

-1993 Vermont Studio Center Residency, Studied painting with Neil Welliver, Yvonne Jacquette and Nancy Mitchnick, Johnson, VT
+1993 Vermont Studio Center Residency, Studied painting with Neil Welliver, Yvonne Jacquette, and Nancy Mitchnick, Johnson, VT

 1989 Pastel Society of America, Award for Excellence, Gramercy Arts Club, NY